michael131468/osbuild-container/README.md

 setattr/getattr system calls do not work properly on the overlayfs within the container filesystem.
 By having an externally mounted directory, we can workaround that.

+The above can also be executed by using the included run.sh script in this project.

 You can run osbuild once inside the container.
 You must specify the store and output directory using --store and --output-directory to point to the mounted external directory (/mnt).